lawrennd/old_talks/_ml/includes/massively-missing-data.md

 existed, but they were unlikely to have predicted I was going to use before the talk.
 If we think about clinical data, the situation is even more extreme.
-If we are going to track someone's health state throughout their life then we need to build models that might need to take into account clinical tests that don't even exist yet.
-This is not an unusual situation, in fact it is the normal situation.
+If we are going to track someone's health state throughout their life, then we need to build models that might need to take into account clinical tests that don't even exist yet.
+This is not an unusual situation; in fact it is the normal situation.
 The table of carefully collected statistical values is the unusual (and valuable) situation.
 That's why so much attention is normally given to experimental design in statistics.
 But if we don't have those controls